tailoredsoft/zephyr/samples/bluetooth/iso_recv_send/README.rst

-.. zephyr:code-sample:: bluetooth_isochronous_receiver
+.. zephyr:code-sample:: bluetooth_iso_group_chat_core
-   :name: Synchronized Receiver
+   :name: Synchronized Receive and Send BISes
    :relevant-api: bt_iso bluetooth

-   Use Bluetooth LE Synchronized Receiver functionality.
+   Core functionality enhancement to expedite Bluetooth LE Group Voice capability.

 Overview
 ********

-A simple application demonstrating the Bluetooth Low Energy Synchronized Receiver functionality.
+A simple application demonstrating that shows a LE Audio broadcast sink device receiving BIS1 and sending on BIS2.

 Requirements
 ************

-* BlueZ running on the host, or
+* Only tested on a Nordic Semiconductor nRF5280 DK, but should also work on nRF5340 DK and nRF5340 Audio DK.
-* A board with Bluetooth Low Energy 5.2 support
+* Requires a Bluetooth LE Audio capable controller appropriately enhanced and host stack.
-* A Bluetooth Controller and board that supports setting CONFIG_BT_CTLR_SYNC_ISO=y
+* Only tested with the Nordic Semiconductor nRF52840 DK

 Building and Running
 ********************

-This sample can be found under :zephyr_file:`samples/bluetooth/iso_receive` in the Zephyr tree.
+This sample can be found under :zephyr_file:`samples/bluetooth/iso_recv_send` in the Zephyr tree.
 Use ``-DEXTRA_CONF_FILE=overlay-bt_ll_sw_split.conf`` to enable required ISO feature support in Zephyr Bluetooth Controller on supported boards.